mjtsai1974/DevBlog/_posts/2018-07-15-bayesian-ml-net-var-elim.md

 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2018-07-15-bayesian-ml-net-var-elim-order-xyvw.png "xyvw")
 >The maximum number in the new generated factor is 3, is such order the most optimal?
 Let's continue to walk it through.
 >
->Here is a finding that <font color="#C20000">the elimination of the node with multiple parents would generate a new factor with the number of extra added variables eqivalent to the number of its parents</font>.
->
 ><font color="DeepSkyBlue">[Order: $V$,$W$,$X$,$Y$]</font>
 >&#10112;do the factor join over $V$ to eliminate $V$:
 >$f_{1}(X,U,Y,W)$=$\sum_{v}P(X\vert U,V)\cdot P(Y\vert V,W)\cdot P(V)$
+>Here is another finding that <font color="#C20000">the elimination of a node having more multiple children, then these children and their parents(if any), must be taken into computation cost</font>.
 >&#10113;do the factor join over $W$ to eliminate $W$:
 >$f_{2}(X,U,Y)$=$\sum_{w}f_{1}(X,U,Y,w)\cdot p(w)$
 >&#10114;do the factor join over $X$ to eliminate $X$: